Kong/docs.konghq.com/app/konnect/getting-started/spec/service.md

 ## Create a service

-{% include_cached /md/konnect/konnect-service.md %}
+{% include_cached /md/konnect/create-service.md %}

 ## Upload a description

 Now that you have a Service set up, you can start filling out details about your API.

-{% include_cached /md/konnect/dev-portal.md section='markdown' %}
+{% include_cached /md/konnect/dev-portal-description.md %}

 ## Create a Service version